"I am glad that taking part in a trial might help others on their own cancer journey.”

 First of all, everyone taking part has chemotherapy for mesothelioma.
 Your doctor will decide which drugs you have.
 You have these drugs through a drip into a vein once every 3 weeks.
 Each 3 week period is called a cycle of treatment and you have 2 cycles.
-You would have this chemotherapy as part of your standard treatment, whether you take part in this trial or not.
+You would have this chemotherapy whether you took part in this trial or not.

-Your doctor will then decide if it is still possible for you to have surgery.
+Your doctor will then decide if surgery is still a possible option for you.
 If your doctor doesn’t think it is possible to remove your cancer with surgery, they will discuss whether any other treatment is suitable for you.
 You will no longer be part of this trial.

 If you are able to have surgery, you take part in the next stage of the trial which is randomised.
 The people taking part are put into 1 of 2 treatment groups by a computer.
 Neither you nor your doctor will be able to decide which group you are in.

-People in one group have surgery and people in the other group do not have surgery.
+People in one group have chemotherapy alone.
+People in the other group have chemotherapy and surgery.